Usher ends three year hiatus with new steamy single 'GLU'

 Ahead of his highly-anticipated ninth studio album, Usher’s new track marks his first solo release in three years after 2020’s heartfelt 2020 ‘Bad Habits’.
 The singer also leant his vocals to the rap duo City Girls‘ ‘Good Love’ last year.

-‘GLU’ was written and produced by Usher as well as longtime collaborators The Avila Brothers, Sean Garrett, and crunk pioneer Lil Jon.
+‘GLU’ was written by Sean Garrett and produced by Garrett, The Avila Brothers, and crunk pioneer Lil Jon.
+All three have been longtime collaborators of Usher as well.

 The single also marks the creative reunion of LA Reid and Usher, who haven’t worked together since the 2004 diamond-selling album ‘Confessions’.
 Reid was the one who discovered Usher and signed him to LaFace Records, propelling the then 14-year-old to stardom.